 History of process intensification

 During the late 1970’s the UK based Imperial Chemical Industries (ICI) pioneered the concept of process intensification.
-ICI’s aim was to reduce the size of new chemical plants with the aim of major reductions in the capital cost of new plant.
-ICI’s philosophy was based on the premise that the majority (up to 80%) of the plant cost was attributable to installation costs involving basics like pipework, support structure and civil engineering.
-These costs could be significantly reduced if the main, “active” plant items (i.e. reactors, separators and heat exchangers) could be significantly reduced in size and / or coupled together by integrating equipment function.
+ICI’s aim was to reduce the size of new chemical plants in order to majorly decrease the capital costs of new plants.
+The philosophy of ICI was based on the premise that the majority (up to 80%) of the plant cost was attributable to installation costs involving basics like pipework, support structure and civil engineering.
+These costs could be significantly reduced if the main, “active” plant items (i.e. reactors, separators and heat exchangers) were significantly reduced in size and / or coupled together by integrating equipment function.
 To access these cost reductions ICI established a programme of process intensification.

 Process intensification today

 Today the focus in process intensification has moved forwards from the late 1970s ICI model of plant size/cost reduction.
-Process intensification today is re-focused on creating competitive advantage through not only plant size / cost reduction but also through improved quality, higher total process efficiency and increased operational flexibility.
+Process intensification is now re-focused on creating competitive advantage through not only plant size / cost reduction but also via improved quality, higher total process efficiency and increased operational flexibility.

 For example, the detonation of the stoichiometric mixture of two volumes of hydrogen and one volume of oxygen gas will not propagate in micro-channels with a sufficiently small diameter.
 This is an example whereby “intrinsic safety” can be built into a process by using micro structured reactors.
 In many cases the yields and selectivity of reactions has been improved by using novel reactions or running reactions at more extreme conditions.

 Many of the technologies used in process intensification are shown in the chart below:

 Examples of process intensification available from international publications:

 Spinning disk reactor for the intensification of styrene polymerisation